-1. Stop the vehicle.

-2. Move the shift lever to the P (Park) position.

-3. Turn off the engine, be sure to turn the key to the LOCK position.

-4. Wait approximately 10 seconds, then restart the engine.

-5. Move the shift lever to the desired gear range.
+- 1. Stop the vehicle. - 2.
+Move the shift lever to the PARK position. - 3.
+Turn OFF the engine and be sure to turn the key to the LOCK position. - 4.
+Wait approximately 10 seconds, then restart the engine. - 5.
+Move the shift lever to the desired gear range.

 If the problem is no longer detected, the transmission will return to normal operation.
-If the problem persists, P (Park), R (Reverse), and N (Neutral) will continue to operate.
-Only Second gear range will operate in the D (Drive) shifter position.
+If the problem persists, PARK, REVERSE, and NEUTRAL will continue to operate.
+Only 2nd gear range will operate in the DRIVE position.
 Have the transmission checked at your authorized dealer as soon as possible.